-Chris Stewart (Drama)
+Chris Stewart (Drama Workshop)

-Chelsey Sweatman (Vocal Music)
+Chelsey Sweatman (Vocal Workshop)

 Chelsey Kurtz Sweatman , originally from Connellsville, PA, has lived, performed, and educated in Cincinnati since 2005.
 She received her Bachelor of Music Degree in Music Education from the University of Cincinnati College-Conservatory of Music, studying with a voice concentration under Dr. Barbara Paver.
 In addition, she holds an Orff-Schulwerk Level I Certification from the University of Kentucky.While at CCM, Chelsey received the Spirit of Community Award for outstanding leadership, and was named the College’s Presser Scholar for outstanding academic and musical achievement in music education.
 She also served as an intern for the Cincinnati Children’s Choir for three years of her undergraduate studies.
 Since 2009, Chelsey has been the music teacher at Delshire Elementary of the Oak Hills Local School District where she was named Teacher of the Year in 2011.
 Most recently, Chelsey was selected to represent Oak Hills as their 2013 Hamilton County Teacher of Excellence Award winner for her dedication and excellence in education.
 In addition to teaching full-time, Chelsey is the Associate Director for the Piccolo Coro, Blue Ash Satellite, and West Satellite Choirs for the Cincinnati Children’s Choir, the Children’s Choir Director at Shiloh United Methodist Church in Cincinnati, OH, serves on the College of Mount St. Joseph Music Academy staff as a Vocal Instructor and Elementary Specialist, and performs regularly throughout the area as a professional vocalist.
 She is currently a member of the American Orff-Schulwerk Association, the Greater Cincinnati Orff-Schulwerk Chapter, National Association for Music Education, and the Ohio Music Educators Association.